John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment_under_Windows/Install TensorFlow under Conda Env on Win 10 or 11.md

      #     https://www.anaconda.com/products/distribution

      # After the Anaconda installation follow the steps below.

-     # -- Install TensorFlow and CUDA in Conda under Win 10 & 11; GPU works in Python and in R --
-     #        This install uses a mix of conda-forge and pip package managers.

      # In the Anaconda Powershell Prompt window
      conda create -n tf python==3.8 conda=4.8